chengjilai/mmcif_parser/crates/mmcif-core/README.md

 # mmcif-core

+> Refer to the [workspace README](../../README.md) for an overview of all
+> crates and tooling.
+This document focuses on the core parser internals.

 Lightweight primitives to parse mmCIF/mmCIF PDBx files and expose strongly typed atom records.
 The code mirrors the project layout of `pdbtbx`/Biopython, but every module is implemented locally so the workspace can evolve independently and stay dependency-free.

 ## Implementation highlights